 Total CP Length = The sum of individual expected task times from Column c.

 Applying Equation 13 to the control line for p < 0.01 at the end of task 7,11 (Event 11), where 52.0% of the CP is completed (Column f), the horizontal axis coordinate of 19.44 weeks is:

 Horiz. position = (2.326)(√5.193 ) + ((0.52)(32.5–(2.326)(√5.193 ))

 = 5.301 + 14.144

-When assumptions about task time variances and non critical path tasks warrant the use of Control Line Method 2 or Method 3, however, horizontal placements of some control line points may differ from those under Method 1.
-In these cases, horizontal placement of control lines at each task end is calculated as a horizontal offset from the original plan base line, as illustrated in Figures 6, 7 and 8.
+When assumptions about task time variances and non critical path tasks warrant the use of Control Line Methods 2 or 3, however, horizontal placements of some control line points may differ from those under Method 1.
+In these cases, the analyst finds control line horizontal placement at each task end as a horizontal offset from the Original Plan baseline, as Exhibits 6, 7 and 8 show.

-- For the actual progress line (as in Figure 1), vertical axis coordinates are the same as the corresponding vertical axis coordinates on the original plan baseline(from Column (f) of table 2a above).
-These coordinates appear again in Table 2b, below.
+- For the Actual Progress line (as in Exhibit 1), vertical axis coordinates are the same as the corresponding vertical axis coordinates on the Original Plan baseline(from Column f of Exhibit 10 A above).
+These coordinates appear again in Exhibit 10B, below.

 - Horizontal coordinates of the Actual Progress line are in blue cells of Column j in Exhibit 10B.
 Each is the total time since project start at t0 up to the task-ending event.
 Column i holds the actual time for each task.
 Total times in column j derive from the column i data.